kokus/experia/sites/all/modules/headerimage/README.txt

 This module allows you to display an image in a block where the selection of the image is based on conditions per image.

 Each image, included in a node, can be shown based on node id, path, taxonomy, book or PHP code.
-Headerimage has an arbitrary node type to work with.
+Headerimage has an arbitrary content type to work with.

 Multiple images (nodes) can be displayed in one block, with each image